rishav-singh-0/trend-buddy/buddy/Readme.md

 - Take data from binance websocket
 - Automate using RQ-Worker
 - Take statergies and from analysis app and generate buy or sell calls

+## TODO

+- Generate Technical page like [TradingView technical page](https://in.tradingview.com/symbols/MATICUSDT/technicals/)
+- Portfolio for showing overall Profit and Loss

+# Idea

+- Use trading view to send buy and sell calls